s311354/Louis/_posts/2021-08-11-Intorduce_CSS_Basics_and_Simple_Python_based_CSSParser.md

 </ul>

 ### Different Types of Selectors ###
 A CSS selector is the first part of a CSS Rule.
-It is a pattern of elements and other terms that tell the browwe which HTML elements should be selected to have the CSS property and values inside the rule applied to them, There are many different types of selectors.
+It is a pattern of elements and other terms that tell the browwe which HTML elements should be selected to have the CSS property and values inside the rule applied to them, There are many types of selectors.
 Here are some of the more common types of selectors:

 <font size="3" face="Courier New">
 <table>